Angry Birds: Reception

-Sales
+Video game sales

 On Christmas Day 2011 alone, 6.5 million copies of the various Angry Birds games were downloaded across all supported platforms.
 In 2012, Matt Brian from The Next Web reported that players logged more than 300 million minutes of game time daily across all platforms, with the series having 200 million monthly active users, as of May 2012.
 By January 2014, the Angry Birds series had reached 4 billion downloads, including Angry Birds, Angry Birds Seasons, Rio, Space, Star Wars, Star Wars II, and Go!